noir-lang/noir/docs/docs/developers/contracts/resources/common_patterns/authwit.md

 For private calls where we allow execution on behalf of others, we generally want to check if the current call is authenticated by `on_behalf_of`.
 To easily do so, we can use the `assert_current_call_valid_authwit` which fetches information from the current context without us needing to provide much beyond the `on_behalf_of`.

-This function computes the message hash, and then forwards the call to the more generic `assert_valid_authwit`.
-This validating function will then:
+This function will then make a to `on_behalf_of` to execute the `spend_private_authwit` function which validates that the call is authenticated.

-- make a call to `on_behalf_of` to validate that the call is authenticated
+The `on_behalf_of` should assert that we are indeed authenticated and then emit a nullifier when we are spending the authwit to prevent replay attacks.
-- emit a nullifier for the action to prevent replay attacks
+If the return value is not as expected, we throw an error.
-- throw if the action is not authenticated by `on_behalf_of`
+This is to cover the case where the `on_behalf_of` might implemented some function with the same selector as the `spend_private_authwit` that could be used to authenticate unintentionally.

 #### Example